Kong/insomnia/DEVELOPMENT.md

 Insomnia Inso CLI is built using a series of steps

-1. `packages/insomnia-send-request/dist/index.js` is transpiled from `packages/insomnia` using esbuild to expose `getSendRequestCallbackMemDb` in order to send a request without writing to database
-1. `insomnia-testing` is connected to both `packages/insomnia` `packages/insomnia-inso` using "project references" to expose `generate`, `runTests` and `runTestsCli`
+1. `insomnia-inso` uses monorepo references to import `insomnia` and `insomnia-testing` to expose  `getSendRequestCallbackMemDb` and `generate`, `runTests`, `runTestsCli` respectively
-1. `insomnia-inso` uses"project references" to import `insomnia-send-request` and `insomnia-testing`.
-1. `packages/insomnia-inso/dist/index.js` is transpiled with esbuild
+1. `packages/insomnia-inso/dist/index.js` is transpiled with esbuild to commonjs
 1. `packages/insomnia-inso/bin/inso` is shell script which points at `packages/insomnia-inso/dist/index.js` and is used for local development
 1. `packages/insomnia-inso/binaries/inso` is an executable made with `pkg`

-What `insomnia-send-request` is an abstraction which trades-off CLI build complexity against refactoring the insomnia app into modules which both could share.
-It exposes some behaviour from the insomnia renderer.
+`getSendRequestCallbackMemDb` exposes some behaviour from the insomnia renderer.

 - database: to fetch needed models
 - nunjucks templates: to interpolate the fields containing tags